 The NPS invests in different schemes, and the Scheme E of the NPS invests in equity.
 You can allocate a maximum of 50% of your investment to equities.
 There are two options to invest in – auto choice or active choice.

 The auto choice decides the risk profile of your investments as per your age.
 For instance, the older you are, the more stable and less risky your investments.
 The active choice allows you to decide on the scheme and to split your investments.

 With NPS, you have the provision to change the pension scheme or the fund manager if you are not happy with their performance.
 This option is available for both tiers I and II accounts.

-To open an NPS account offline or manually, you will have to find a PoP – Point of Presence, (it could be a bank too) first.
+To open an NPS account offline or manually, you will have to find a PoP – Point of Presence, (it could be a bank too) registered with the PFRDA.
 Collect a subscriber form from your nearest PoP and submit it along with the KYC papers.
 Ignore if you are already KYC-compliant with that bank.